emmahobday/project-3/README.md

 We worked as a team of four on this project.
 We came up with the plan for the design and functionality of the app together.
 Each day we held a team stand-up to discuss the project.
 We each worked on some features individually, and also did some pair programming.
 We all collaborated throughout each day with problem-solving and debugging each others' code.

 We built a MongoDB database of restaurant information, and served this data using Express.
 We used JWT Auth to allow users to create accounts, log-in and change their password.
 On the front-end, built with React, users can browse, search and filter restaurants.
-Users can add restaurants to their 'favourites' list, add new restaurants to the database, and make comments on a restaurant's page.
+Users can add restaurants to their 'favourites' list, email restaurant information to themselves, and add new restaurants to the database.

 ## Table of contents